yegor256/blog/_drafts/_usa.md

 and [many other D-s](https://psychcentral.com/disorders/).
 Those complicated diagnoses give them immunity against all sorts of bullying, harassment, discrimination, and so on.
 Is it good?
 Maybe.
-But the price you pay is a constant feeling that you are not in the office, but in an insane asylum.
+But the price you pay is a constant feeling that you are not in the office but in an insane asylum.

 ## It is Positive